Zequez/logseq-vault/pages/Is Glue.md

 	- will / won't
 - ## Experiments
 	- Make a video of the Is Conjugation
+		- Write the conjugations in your [[BEEP!
+Book]]
-		- Memorize the conjugations of is
+		- Memorize the conjugations; maybe using [[Spaced Repetition]]
--
+		- Make a short video about you saying them; with a dance, without reading them -
 - ---
 - Reference: https://isglue.mystrikingly.com/